fzyzcjy/flutter_smooth/website/docs/design/infra/tip.md

 # Tips

-Here are some small tips if you want to modify or debug the infra layer.
+Here are some personal small tips if you want to modify or debug the infra layer.

 ## Utilize timeline tracing